 In our business, we talk a lot about the intersection between owned, earned, and paid media.
-In fact, I would argue that it’s part of our fundamental perspective and drives most of our work.
+I would argue that it’s part of our fundamental perspective and drives most of our work.
 O’Keeffe was founded on earned media – PR, media relations, and AP style.
 We added owned (and paid media) later with a particular focus on content.
-How we define owned content changes but it always includes things like a blog on your website, white papers, or other deliverables that you wholly own.
-Sometimes we throw social media in the mix but that’s really a misnomer at this point.
+How we define owned content changes, but it always includes things like a blog on your website, white papers, or other deliverables that you wholly own.
+Sometimes we throw social media in the mix, but that’s a misnomer at this point.
 The fact is this: social media is no longer owned media.

 Before you come after me with pitchforks, let me explain.